Constraints on axion-like dark matter from a SERF comagnetometer: Methods

 All analysis procedures and cuts were designed in a blind fashion, and decided in advance before looking at the data, to eliminate bias.
 We emphasize that this is an exclusion search, and no discovery was attempted.
 We carried a similar procedure for the quality cuts as described in Ref.~\cite{bloch2022new}, primarily to avoid a change in the analysis procedure, which presumably mitigated low-frequency noise; Indeed the noise spectrum of the unblinded data was nearly unchanged.
 We also note that owing to the long measurement time, spectral representation of the ALP required fewer points that in Ref.~\cite{bloch2022new}, rendering its computation more efficient.

 The magnetization of the helium has decayed during the measurement, owing to its magnetic-field dependent lifetime.
 This rendered both $\xi$ and $\omega_{\textrm{K}}$ time-dependent, slowly-varying throughout the measurement at the scale of many minutes.
 Because this time scale is much longer than $1/\omega_{\rm DM}$, we assumed that $P_{\rm He}$, and $\omega_{\rm K}$ change adiabatically, such that Eqs.~(\ref{eq:N_plus}-\ref{eq:F_plus_full}) remain valid at short time scales.
 We first classified if a decay is negligible based on the following criterion: we compared the EPR frequencies of the magnetic-response function measured at the calibration preceding and appending the recording and checked for variation that is greater than $200$ Hz.
-This criterion classified most runs with $\omega_{\rm K}(B_z)\gtrsim 20~{\rm kHz}$ as cases with negligible decay, where we took the average of the two EPR frequencies and the average of helium polarizations as constant values (note that in this regime $\Gamma_{\mathrm{K}}\gtrsim800$ Hz).
-For the other cases, we have estimated the spin-exchange field of the helium spins as a function of time; we computed the spectrum of the data in a window of about one second every few seconds, and fitted it to an amalgam of the response functions (taken during the calibration stages) whose central frequency follows the central peak of the noise spectrum.
-Because the fitting function is several orders of magnitude wider in frequency than ALP signals, this procedure introduces no bias to the search.
-The time-dependence of the response was then used in computation of $\alpha$ (see \cite{bloch2022new}).
+This criterion classified most runs with $f_{\rm K}(B_z)\gtrsim 20~{\rm kHz}$ as cases with negligible decay, where we took the average of the two EPR frequencies and the average of helium polarizations as constant values (note that in this regime $\Gamma_{\mathrm{K}}\gtrsim800$ Hz).
+For the remaining cases, we estimated the time-dependent function $\omega_{\rm K}$.
+To do this, we computed the spectrum of the data in a window of approximately one second every few seconds and fit it to a combination of response functions obtained during the calibration stages.
+The central frequency of the fitting function was taken as $\omega_{\rm K}(t)$.
+Because the fitting function is much wider in frequency than ALP signals, this procedure does not introduce any bias to the search.
+In the adiabatic approximation, at any given moment, $A_{\rm He}P_{\rm He}(t)=\omega_{\textrm{K}}(t)-B_z\gamma_{\textrm{e}}/q$, which is how $A_{\rm He}P_{\rm He}$ was estimated using the above prescription to find $\omega_{\rm K}(t)$.
+The time-dependence of the response was then used to compute $\alpha$ (see~\cite{bloch2022new} and the Supplementary Information for the slight modifications from~\cite{bloch2022new}).